Academic Expectations

-The Duke University School of Medicine strives to attract, educate, and nurture students who have extraordinary compassion, humanism, and intellect.
-Our students must be dedicated to the commitment of service to others and their communities.
+The Duke University School of Medicine strives to attract, educate, and guide students who have extraordinary empathy and compassion, are visionary leaders and dedicated to caring for others.
 We have consistently encouraged our applicants to have a broad and balanced undergraduate academic education in addition to a wealth of productive life experiences.
 To accomplish this growth and maturation process, a rigorous, challenging, and interdisciplinary academic preparation in the sciences and humanities is of paramount importance.

-Both the clinical and basic science faculty of the School of Medicine require our medical students to have fulfilled “academic expectations” based on competency-based, cross-disciplinary training in the traditional biomedical sciences such as biology, chemistry, and physics.
-Students need to appreciate the links the basic sciences have to formal training in medicine.
-Additionally, in conjunction with the traditional preparation of the biomedical sciences, the need to understand the larger psychosocial context in which medicine is increasingly practiced requires significant exposure to the social sciences.
+Our medical students are required to have fulfilled “academic expectations” based on competency-based, cross-disciplinary training in the traditional biomedical sciences.
+Students need to appreciate the influence the basic sciences have on informal training in medicine.
+In conjunction with the traditional preparation of the biomedical sciences, the need to understand the larger psychosocial context in which medicine plays a role requires significant exposure to the social sciences.

-Duke University School of Medicine acknowledges the constant evolution of the biomedical sciences and the challenges that socially-driven disparities in medicine present.
-Those aspiring for clinical and research careers in medicine must be prepared in a much different manner to expertly address the ever-changing healthcare environment.
-The faculty of the School of Medicine, prompted by these new challenges, has created modifications to the curriculum to align our expectations for pre-medical preparation with this evolving academic environment of medical school.
+Duke University School of Medicine acknowledges the constant evolution of the biomedical sciences and the challenges presented by the socially-driven disparities in medicine.
+Those aspiring for clinical and research careers must be prepared to expertly address the ever-changing healthcare environment.
+The faculty of the School of Medicine, knowledgeable of these constant challenges, continues to create modifications to the curriculum to align our expectations with this evolving environment of medical school.

 Coursework Expectations & MCAT Examination:

-For those who are planning to apply to the School of Medicine at Duke University, our "academic expectations" include multidisciplinary coursework in a number of areas and completion of the MCAT examination.
-Due to the pandemic, we will accept MCAT scores from 2018.
+For those planning on applying to the School of Medicine, our "academic expectations" include multidisciplinary coursework in a number of areas and completion of the MCAT examination.
+We will accept MCAT scores from 2021.

-Please note: with our fast-paced curriculum we would expect that applicants have a minimum MCAT of 500 to be reviewed and evaluated by our committee.
+The fast-paced curriculum requires that applicants have a minimum MCAT of 500 to be reviewed and evaluated by our committee.

 Biochemistry: May be fulfilled by a single course in Biochemistry, or through coursework which incorporates principles of Biochemistry as part of an interdisciplinary course in Cell and/or Molecular Biology and/or Genetics.